-- Pure Water Soquel Project Overview handout (.pdf)
+- Project Handout (.pdf)

-- List of Current and Past Activities (2013 - current)
+- List of Current and Past Activities from 2013 - current (link)

 Cost: It is anticipated that the cost of the project is approximately $90 million.
 The District has been awarded over $2 million dollars in grants for planning efforts and are exploring federal and state grant programs for implementation/construction.
 The Pure Water Soquel Project meets the criteria to compete for grant funding through programs such as the State's Prop 1 Groundwater Program (up to $50 million), US Bureau of Reclamation's Title XVI Program (up to $20 million) as well as low-interest loans through the State Revolving Fund program and WIFIA.